PROGRAMME

 Ehsan Shamsi Gooshki, Iran

-Shamina Lasker, Bangladesh
+Shamima Lasker, Bangladesh

-Ritva Halila, Siobhan O’Sullivan, Council of Europe
+Ritva Halila, Siobhan O’Sullivan, CDBIO Council of Europe

 Anantham Devanand, Singapore